longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 Testing with the PoC uncovered a snag.
 Often, the share manager controller will get a failure when it updates the volume attachment.
 The error is a timeout while trying to call the admission webhook.
 That repeats until the failed node actually goes to "not ready", and then it succeeds, usually about 20-30 seconds later.
 It doesn't break anything, but it means that the failover takes as long as it would without this feature.
 In analysis with team members, we concluded that it is because the admission webhook is a service and one node of the cluster is picked to respond to the service IP address for any given request.
 It can happen that it is the same node that hosted the share manager and has failed.
 If so, calls to the webhook will time out until control is passed by Kubernetes to another node, which happens on its own timetable.
 On the PoC test cluster of three worker nodes, that's about 1/3 of the time.
 That means that failovers will intermittently and unpredictably take longer than they should.

 We can avoid this by making a label on the longhorn-manager pod specific to each webhook and using that label as the webhook's selector.
 If the node goes delinquent, remove the label to take that node's IP address out of the webhook service's endpoint slice.
 That will prevent the unresponsive node from being selected.
+The same applies to the recovery backend service as well.

 ### Upgrade Strategy

 There are two changes that need to be handled in an upgrade:
-- Creation of a new setting to define and default:  `enable-share-manager-fast-failover` (default, false).
+- Creation of a new setting to define and default:  `rwx-volume-fast-failover` (default, false).
-- Revision of webhook services to use dedicated labels as selectors.
+- Revision of webhook and recovery backend services to use dedicated labels as selectors.
 Both can be done in the upgrade manifest.

 After an upgrade, the share-manager pod would have to be restarted into the new share-manager image for lease management to work.
 That could happen as part of the upgrade, or as nodes are restarted for other reasons.
 The first restart would use the old, slow mechanism, but subsequent ones would use the new one.